jhlee-003/DY_fakePhoton_run3/README.md

   - Each job submits 10,000 events (10,000 jobs → 100,000,000 events)
 - `config.Site.storageSite`: Storage site where you have write permission
 - If you want to transfer outputs to your storage site, turn `transferOutputs` and `transferLogs` to `True`

+When you're done, type `:wq!` to save and exit

 ### CRAB Submission